tazee/tazee.github.io/yt-tools/index.md

 - Fixed several external clipboard bugs.
 - To reduce JSON file size, edge attributes such as crease edges no longer output default edge data.

+### v1.6.2 Minor Changes

+- Support for vertex colors and selection sets in the clipboard
+- Added Japanese dictionary for clipboard menus
+- Added processing for irregular polygons when pasting from the clipboard

 ## License

 This Blender add-on is licensed under the GNU General Public License v3.0 or later.